 - Coordination with non-hospital care in the integrated care process for patients infected with HIV.

-The Infectious Diseases Research Group (coordinated by Dr Albert Pahissa) of the Vall d'Hebron Research Institute carries out clinical research that is closely linked to the care we provide, and which groups together the various Research Areas.
+The Infectious Diseases Research Group (coordinated by Dr Benito Almirante) of the Vall d'Hebron Research Institute carries out clinical research that is closely linked to the care we provide, and which groups together the various Research Areas.
 We should also highlight our animal experimentation laboratory, within the Vall d'Hebron University Research Institute, which allows us to experiment and obtain results using various animal models, with the ultimate goal of trying to improve the prognosis of various serious infectious pathologies in humans.
 The current lines of research are:

 - Nosocomial infection

 - Infection in transplants

 These lines of research are externally funded through research projects funded by the pharmaceutical industry or by public entities, as well as receiving funding as a member of thematic cooperative research networks organised by the Carlos III Health Institute (REIPI and RIS).

 Teaching represents a major part of the Department's activity.
 We collaborate and foster basic and continued training for students, professionals undergoing training (resident doctors) and predoctoral students in the area of knowledge of infectious diseases.
 This work is carried out both as part of hospital work and in academic and research activity.

 It includes the following activities:

 - Undergraduate training in infectious diseases, with three medical teacher positions and two associate medical teacher positions.

 - Training for internal medicine residents and medical specialties that include training in infectious diseases as part of their curricula.
 The rotation is designed according to their needs, and includes residents from our Hospital and residents on temporary transfers from other hospitals.
 Every year, a maximum of two internal medicine residents who have completed their third year can be hosted, as the last two years of their period of training can be carried out in our Department, following a specific training programme in infectious diseases.